Appforge-lab/Vise.css/README.md

 <img src="http://appforgelab.com/vise/banner-3.svg"/>

 A lightweight, minimal and mature vanilla CSS framework built with care.
-Meant to be used as a primary framework or as a secondary one alongside any other framework.
+It can to be used as a primary framework or as a secondary one alongside any other framework.
 Check [this demo page](http://appforgelab.com/vise/) for a quick showcase.

 ## Why Vise